ruizdani301/Automated_database/README.md

 - the program makes the request to the API and extracts the necessary information, as well as from each URL found in the request, inserting this information into a single table of the database, which was created on an external server.

+# General.py

+contains the general program, in this file the search process is unified and the insertion of information to the database.

 Example:
 for y in dictionary2:
                 ri_id = dictionary2['Response']['OrderInfo']['RecurringOrderId']